Azure/azure-iot-sdks/doc/get_started/python-devbox-setup.md

 ``[ 98%] Building CXX object python/src/CMakeFiles/iothub_client_python.dir/iothub_client_python.cpp.o``

-Check the **memory consumption** of the device using `free -m command` in another terminal window.
-If you are running out of memory while compiling this .CPP file, you may have to temporarily increase the **swap space** to get more available memory to successfully build the Python client side device SDK Library.
+If you run into this issue, check the **memory consumption** of the device using `free -m command` in another terminal window during that time.
+If you are running out of memory while compiling iothub_client_python.cpp file, you may have to temporarily increase the **swap space** to get more available memory to successfully build the Python client side device SDK Library.

 2.)
 CentOS7: Only Python 2.7 is supported due to a missing boost-python3 library package